 Deborah Williams is currently an associate professor for environmental science and biology at Johnson County Community College, a position she's held since 2005.
-At JCCC, she's received several honors, including the 2011 Distinguished Service Award, the 2010 College Scholar Award, and the 2009 NISOD Excellence in Teaching Award.
+At JCCC, she's received several honors, including the 2014 and 2011 Distinguished Service Award, the 2014 and 2010 College Scholar Award, the 2014 Kansas Association for Conservation and Environmental Education (KACEE) Excellence in Conservation and Environmental Education Award, the 2013 League for Innovation in the Community College Excellence Award, the 2010 Burlington Northern Santa Fe Faculty Achievement and Service Award, and the 2009 NISOD Excellence in Teaching Award.
 She graduated from KU Law in 2004 with a certificate in natural resources and environmental law, as well as a certificate in tribal law.

 - Law and Bioethics